 When I asked David Pescud the big ‘Why’ question, his answer cut to the core of humanity.

-And then, I guess the challenge for me is - Can I help?
+And then, the challenge for me is, how can I help?

 Can I show people a way to look at their circumstances without comparing themselves either to the past or to what they think they should be?

 And if a person can look at things another way, can I then help that person find new solutions for their challenges?"

 David paused, so I asked a big question.

 So I guess SWD must be changing lives, otherwise would you be on that yacht cruising the South Pacific Islands with a beer in your hand?

 "Because of its plain talking and simple approach to finding solutions, SWD is the best organisation I’ve seen in creating a sense of freedom and an opportunity for people to be who they want to be.

 People start to find themselves; they stop comparing and start finding solutions.

 Disadvantaged and ‘at risk’ youth become team players and mentors.
 Profoundly disabled kids engage with life.

 And our Hobart team members arrive in Tasmania as elated sailors.
 Somewhere in the middle of Bass Strait, they find themselves.